-If yes, please answer the questions below for Fall 2022 admissions:
+If yes, please answer the questions below for Fall 2024 admissions:

-WAITING LIST TOTAL

-Number of qualified applicants offered a place on waiting list:

-Number accepting a place on the waiting list:

-Number of wait-listed students admitted:
+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

-Trumbor of wait noted stademe dumited.

-Is your waiting list ranked?
-Yes No If yes, do you release that information to students?
-Do you release that information to school counselors?
+Is your waiting list ranked? □ Yes □ No

+$\Rightarrow$ If yes, do you release that information to students? □ Yes □ No $\Rightarrow$ Do you release that information to school counselors? □ Yes □ No